ysan/auto_rec_mini/README_en.md

 	$ sudo ./bin/auto_rec_mini ./data/settings.json &

 `auto_rec_mini` process is up and ready to use the tuner.
 `command server` is listening for connections on port 20001.
+First, please execute the channel scan from the following command.

 ### How to use CLI ###